graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Alternates are merged by their Input type and can be merged if their Modifiers match.
 Default values are merged as Constant values.

-### Modifiers
+### Modifiers / Collections

-Note that Schema Modifiers include Scalar and Enum types as valid Dictionary keys.
+Note that Schema Collections include Scalar and Enum types as valid Dictionary keys.

 <details>
 <summary>Modifiers</summary>